spencerthayer/TorchNoteJS/README.md

 ##Questions
 ####Isn't Javascript supposed to have weak crypto services?
-Yeah they do.
+Yeah it does.
 Totally.
 No one here is going to argue that NodeJS is better at security and encryption than SSL, except for when it isn't, *cough [Heartbleed](http://heartbleed.com/)*.
 Nor am I interested in a debate about how NodeJS cannot compete with many of the more robust server-side languages when it comes to security.
 No duh!

 ####So why would I use TorchNoteJS?
 Those other solutions **cost money**, are **complicated to develop** and can't be turned on at the drop of a hat.
 TorchNoteJS is a free solution that is very easy to deploy and more importantly permanently delete.